sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 client_assertion_type

-> Must  MUST be set to urn:ietf:params:oauth:client-assertion-type:jwt-bearer.
+> REQUIRED.
+MUST be set to urn:ietf:params:oauth:client-assertion-type:jwt-bearer.

 client_assertion

-> The value of the signed Client authentication JWT generated as described below.
+> OPTIONAL.
+The value of the signed Client authentication JWT generated as described below.
 The Relying Party must generate a new assertion JWT for each call to the token endpoint.

 A sample request may look like:
 ```